MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Add-Content.md

 parameter ignores file names that match the specified pattern.
 The **Value** parameter specifies the text string that is written to the files.

+Use [Get-Content](Get-Content.md) to display the contents of these files.

 ### Example 2: Add a date to the end of the specified files

 This example appends the date to files in the current directory and displays the date in the